 Andrea Monzón is from Guatemala City and graduated as a Zootechnist from the University of San Carlos in Guatemala.
 She has worked on projects in sexual and reproductive health education, community organizing, food security, and soil, forest, and watershed conservation.
 Andrea maintained entomological and botanical collections at the Museum of Culture of the West in Quetzaltenango and she has experience in sustainable livestock projects and insect cultivation.

 We are continuing to prepare for our 2019 program in Huehuetenango.
 In November and December, the MealFlour team went to Colotenango to work with the staff there to finalize plans for our train-the-trainer program.
 The test farm in the region is doing well and the FH staff and MealFlour toasted mealworms and made two mealworm recipes together.

-Thank you to 4W at the University of Wisconsin for supporting part of the new program with a grant in partnership with MIGHTi.
+Thank you to 4W at the University of Wisconsin for supporting part of this new program with a grant we received in partnership with MIGHTi.
 We are still looking for support so that we can reach as many people as we can in 2019.